Employment Background Check Policy

 4. Background Checks may be required for employees obtaining safety or sensitive duties, such as a change in positions or significant change in duties as determined by Authorized Initiators.

-break in service in employment will not be required to have an additional background
+in service in employment will not be required to have an additional background check

-check if they have been in an active work status within 18 months.
+if they have been in an active work status within 2 years.

 Written notification of the requirement to successfully pass a Background Check will be given during advertisement and/or at time of application.